Police Officer Entry Level

 206 Claremont Ave., from 8 AM - 4 PM, Monday - Friday.

-A non-refundable payment of $25.00 cash, check, or money order must be submitted with application and documents.
+A non-refundable payment of $25.00 cash, check, or money order must be submitted with application packets and required documents.

 Mark Burgess, Administrative Secretary